LearningKijo/KQL/KQL-XDR-Hunting/Endpoint-Microsoft-Defender-for-Endpoint/MDE-Query-Repository/01-MDE-URL-Indicators-Block.md

-# MDE : URL IoCs Detection on Edge and 3rd Party Browsers
+# MDE : URL IoCs Detection on Edge & 3rd Party Browsers
 This query displays MDE URL Indicators detections by both Edge and third-party browsers for each device over the past 7 days.

 #### Table name & Description